northwestcoder/appsheet-drivemerge/README.md

 ![addtrigger](media/addtrigger.png)

-#### 7. And make the screen look exactly like this (except for the name which can be anything you want).
+#### 7. And make the screen look exactly like this (except for the name which again can be anything you want).

 ![05.png](media/05.png)